 Again, you NEED to book the TV Ad Special on TI’s website to be eligible for the optional resort fee offer.
 If a room is not booked via that specific offer then the resort fee will need to be paid.

-We remain hopeful that other resorts in Las Vegas institute similar policies to make resort fees optional in exchange for forfeiting the services they are intended to cover, but aren’t holding our breath.
+I remain hopeful that other resorts in Las Vegas institute similar policies to make resort fees optional in exchange for forfeiting the services they are intended to cover, but I’m not holding my breath.

 See Also: Eat cheap on the Las Vegas Strip!
 Look no further than our property-by-property guide to cheap dining options!